openstack/bifrost/playbooks/roles/bifrost-prepare-for-test-dynamic/README.md

 node_ssh_pause: The amount of time, defaulted to 4 seconds, to pause
                 before attempting to connect to the node.
-This is useeful if the test image has a tendency to have networking restart after sshd has started.
+This is useful if the test image has a tendency to have networking restart after sshd has started.

 wait_timeout: The number of seconds to wait for SSH connectivity to